MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/flowcharts-business-process-modeler.md

 # required metadata

 title: Flowcharts in Business process modeler (BPM)
-description: This article explains how you can modify the default connected flowcharts in Microsoft Dynamics Lifecycle Services, create and upload connected flowcharts from Task recorder, and import a business process model flowchart from another library.
+description: This topic explains how you can modify the default connected flowcharts in Microsoft Dynamics Lifecycle Services, create and upload connected flowcharts from Task recorder, and import a business process model flowchart from another library.
 author: AngelMarshall
 manager: AnnBe
 ms.date: 06/15/2020